 Oxygen Review: How Does it All Work?

-Oxygen is a website builder in the form of a WordPress plugin.
+Oxygen is a website builder in the form of a WordPress plugin (similar to Divi landing page builder or Elementor).
 While it is a plugin, it pretty much completely replaces your WordPress theme.
 That is, Oxygen is all you need to style your site.

 With its collection of fundamental building blocks, pre-built components, and standard WordPress elements/shortcodes, you can completely build out your site without needing to code everything from scratch.